As you probably know, Facebook asks for some pretty sensitive information when someone signs up for an account.

 That, in my opinion, is a very bad mistake.

-Any information that you make available to the public on Facebook can be searched for and viewed by any of the over a billion worldwide Facebook users.
+Any information that you make available to the public on Facebook can be searched for and viewed by any of the almost 3 billion worldwide Facebook users.
 Think about that for a moment.

 If your “About” page publicly displays your address, phone number and birthdate, an identity thief needs only to track down your social security number in order to steal your identity and transform your life into one of misery.